 How to cut a cooked T-Bone

 Most restaurant chefs or professionals cut along the bone to remove the steak and then cut it into strips.
 They then carefully place the steak back against the bone to give it a nice presentation.
-Me personally, I just go for it.
 I usually start on the strip side so I can save the best for last.

-Pan Seared T-Bone Steak with Blue Cheese Butter Sauce
+Pan Seared T-Bone Steak with Bleu Butter Sauce

 - 1 tablespoon butter